Aster Environmental - admin@aster-enviro.com - 705-627-3588

 Who completes a Natural Heritage Evaluation Report?

-An NHE is typically prepared by an ecologist or other qualified professional with expertise in ecosystem characterization and impact assessment.
+A typical NHE consultant is an ecologist or other qualified professional with expertise in ecosystem characterization and impact assessment.

 What is the cost of a Natural Heritage Evaluation?